 Our post today is by fellow blogger Charlotte, better known as A Peace of London!
 Charlotte is a blogger and history nerd on a mission to find quiet, cultured and unusual corners of London.
 Find her on Instagram @apeaceoflondon.
 The cemeteries and burial grounds of Britain are filled with ‘what-if?’s.
 Each headstone, tomb and unmarked grave is […]Read More The Forgotten Heir

 I’m sure many of you have found yourself asking this exact question when walking through the concourse; eyeing the massive queue of people waiting patiently to clutch on to the luggage trolley that’s on its way to Platform 9 3/4.
 It’s all down to one man.
 An entrepreneur who, had he been alive today, would have […]Read More Why Is King’s Cross Called ‘King’s Cross’?

-by Sheldon Now that I’m working amongst the glass towers of Canary Wharf, the history of Docklands is of particular interest to me at the moment.
+Now that I’m working amongst the glass towers of Canary Wharf, the history of Docklands is of particular interest to me at the moment.
 I regularly find myself stalking the exhibits of the Museum of London during my lunch hour and last week I paid a visit to Tunnel, the Archaeology of Crossrail where I learnt more about […]Read More The Albion Disaster